TritonDataCenter/manta-buckets-mdapi/README.md

 ### Logging

-The logging configuration entries pertaining the `'s logging behavior.
+The logging configuration entries pertaining the bucket-mdapi's logging behavior.

 * `level` - The logging level for buckets-mdapi to use.
 Possible values are `Critical`, `Error`, `Warning`, `Info`, `Debug`, and `Trace`.
 The default value is `Info`.